monero-project/monero/README.md

     HAVE_DOT=YES doxygen Doxyfile
     ```

 * **Optional**: use ccache not to rebuild translation units, that haven't really changed.
-Monero's CMakeLists.txt file automatically handles it
+Funero's CMakeLists.txt file automatically handles it

     ```bash
     sudo apt install ccache